Home

 The half eagle types of 1795-1834 are collectively known as Early Half Eagles.
 Their combined mintage is only 2.12 million to begin with, but it is their extremely low survivorship rate that has left numismatists with a very limited supply to choose from today.
 Huge numbers of the oldest U.S. gold coins were melted and this is what caused the scarcity of early five dollar gold.

 Why were so many gold coins destroyed?
 The aforementioned Mint Act of 1792 set a rigid bimetallic value standard of silver to gold at 15 to 1 in the United States.
 Large discoveries of silver in Latin America, combined with wars on both sides of the Atlantic drove the free market ratio in Europe to more than 16 to 1.
 Under these conditions, the intrinsic metal value of all U.S. gold coins exceeded their face value, if sold in Europe.
-Speculators in the U.S. would buy one ounce of gold (in the form of coinage) for 15 ounces of silver, ship the gold to melting pots in Paris or London, and receive 16 ounces of silver in return.
-This cycle repeated itself until there were virtually no gold coins circulating in the U.S. In an 1831 Paris incident, about 40,000 half eagles perished in one day.
+Speculators in the U.S. would buy one ounce of gold (in the form of coinage) for 15 ounces of silver, ship the gold to melting pots in Paris or London, and receive 16 ounces of silver in return, which was then sent back to the U.S. This cycle repeated itself until there were virtually no gold coins circulating in the U.S. In an 1831 Paris incident, about 40,000 half eagles perished in one day.

 In response to the actions of the metals speculators, Mint officials suspended production of all U.S. gold coinage, with the exception of the half eagle.
 Banks settled on half eagles as their choice for maintaining reserves and making international payments, so there was some demand for the coin.
 Eventually, most of the half eagles originally distributed to banks met the same fiery fate as other five dollar gold pieces.